mimblewimble/grin-rfcs/text/0000-early-payment-proofs.md

 This early provision of a payment proof promise enables its use in all possible transaction building flows.

+Ta avoid confusion, the invoice flow shall be called receiver-sender-receiver (RSR) flow and the "regular" flow shall be called sender-receiver-sender (SRS) flow.

 The first byte of signed data will be used as payment proof type or version (similar to how we encode kernel features).

 ## Reference-level explanation